Virunga National Park: Armed conflict

 Since the early 1990s, the protected area was impacted by political turmoil in the African Great Lakes region.
 Following the Rwandan genocide, thousands of refugees fled to the Kivu region, and the presence of military increased.
 The First and Second Congo Wars further destabilised the region.
 Anti-poaching patrols inside the park were obstructed, and park personnel and wildlife were killed.
 About 850,000 refugees lived around the national park in 1994.
 Up to 40,000 people entered the park daily in search of firewood and food, and deforested huge areas.
 In 1994, Virunga National Park was entered into the List of World Heritage in Danger.

 After the Second Congo War was over, confrontations between park personnel and rebel groups continued; 80 park staff were killed between 1996 and 2003.

 Several armed rebel groups operate in the park, including Democratic Forces for the Liberation of Rwanda and National Congress for the Defence of the People (FDLR).
 Latter controlled the Mikeno sector of Virunga National Park between December 2006 and January 2009.

 In 2005, the European Commission (EC) recommended a public-private partnership between the country's government and the British non-governmental organisation African Conservation Fund.
 The latter organisation is responsible for park management since 2010; about 80% of management costs are subsidised by the EC.
 Park protection efforts were militarised in the following years to deter armed rebel groups and poachers from operating inside the park.
 Park personnel are given paramilitary training and high-quality weaponry, and operate together with the military and state security services.

 These tactics, criticised as "militarization of conservation", has been blamed for further violence and dispossession faced by local indigenous people.
 Communities, such as the Mbuti, which previously relied on the lands included in the park for food and shelter have been forced out, or risk being arrested or killed by armed park rangers.

 Increasing militarisation of nature conservation has been accused of fuelling armed mobilisation of militias.
 The inhabitants inside the national park, whether native or refugees, rely on farming, hunting, fishing, logging and producing charcoal for their livelihoods, all prohibited activities.
-The local community has no where else to turn for security, and relies on the protection of armed groups, for which fees are levied off the prohibited activities.
+The local community has nowhere else to turn for security, and relies on the protection of armed groups, for which fees are levied off the prohibited activities.
 According to a 2010 report by the United Nations Security Council, 80% of the charcoal consumed by the city of Goma is sourced from the park, representing an annual value of US$28–30 million.
 Both state security services and such groups also resort to armed robberies and kidnapping for income.